 Stone for housing: the natural choice

-Stone in housing: For walls, floors, fireplaces, kitchen worktops, bathrooms, outdoor kitchens... more stone is being used as more houses are being built.
+Stone in housing: For walls, floors, fireplaces, kitchen worktops, bathrooms, patios, outdoor kitchens... stone is the preferred choice of many home owners.

 Low carbon, low maintenance, sustainable stone has a lot to offer housing.
-And with the government having committed to adding 300,000 homes a year to the UK’s housing stock by the mid-2020s to try to solve a 4million home shortfall, there are opportunities for many sectors of the stone industry.
+Even though the government has dropped its manifesto commitment to add 300,000 homes a year to the UK’s housing stock by the mid-2020s to try to solve a 4million home shortfall, there are opportunities in housing for many sectors of the stone industry.

 Housebuilding is (and is likely to remain) an important element of the construction industry, accounting for about a quarter (£41billion) of construction output in England, according to the Construction Industry: Statistics & Policy briefing paper for the House of Commons published in December.

 The number of houses being built and changing hands reflects directly on the natural stone industry, as much as on the economy of the country as a whole.